erewok/talks/monads_for_fp_talk_2017/talk.md

     Parser (\x ->
            [(b, z) | (a, y) <- parse m x, (b, z) <- parse (k a) y])
 ```

+> Thus, unit corresponds to the empty parser, which consumes no input, and [bind] corresponds to the sequencing of two parsers.

 <!--v-->